 ‘Star Wars’ itself takes place in a galaxy far, far away.
 In ‘The Phantom Menace’, the story has the planet Naboo under threat from the Trade Federation in the Galactic Republic.
 A full-scale invasion takes place on the planet and Queen Amidala has to make a hard choice in order to save her people.

 Meanwhile, two Jedi knights are sent by the Republic’s leader, the Supreme Chancellor, in order to secure negotiations with the Trade Federation.
-The negotiations don’t occur as the Jedi knights, Qui-Gon Jinn and Obi-Wan Kenobi, find themselves attacked and fighting their way through battle droids.
+The negotiations don’t occur as the Jedi knights Qui-Gon Jinn and Obi-Wan Kenobi find themselves attacked and fighting their way through battle droids.

 Qui-Gon and Obi-Wan end up getting down onto the planet Naboo and rescuing Queen Amidala.
 They take her away from the planet Naboo in order to get her to Coruscant to sort out the problem with Senator Palpatine.
-On the way however, they have to stop on planet Tatooine for the ship’s repairs.
+On the way however, they have to stop on the planet Tatooine for the ship’s repairs.

 Liam Neeson stars as Qui-Gon Jinn, a Jedi knight and a mentor for Obi-Wan.
 I recently heard Liam Neeson’s voice as Aslan in the film version of ‘The Chronicles of Narnia: The Lion, the Witch and the Wardrobe’.
 It was a delight to see him in the flesh after seeing him as a lion in that great Narnia film.

 Qui-Gon is a wise Jedi knight who senses something is wrong when the Trade Federation negotiations don’t go to plan.
 He asks Queen Amidala to trust his instincts when they escape Naboo and head for Coruscant.
 He also has great faith in the boy called Anakin Skywalker to become a Jedi.